 Christine’s areas of expertise include:

-- Project Concept Development (prefeasibility & feasibility) and Process Development and Design
+- Project Concept Development (desktop and pre-feasibility studies) and Process Design

 - Project framing and scope development

 - Multi-discipline design management

 By Christine Render (OTC) and Bill Howe (Gasconsult).
 This article explores the most commonly used technologies for the different LNG plant capacity ranges.Introduction Natural gas (NG) has become an increasingly important energy resource and is an important feedstock...

 In this article, we share some thoughts about a potential future hydrogen economy, discuss the different production routes for hydrogen, consider logistic implications of hydrogen storage and distribution, and describe some of the applications of hydrogen, and particularly transport applications.

 "Keep it in the pipe!"
 This paper addresses the elements of a process safety framework through the stages of a project from concept design, to detailed design, to operations; and translates these into elements of a process safety management programme.
 Introduction...